AndreKelling/mapple/readme.txt

 3. Enable search and filter section for clients in the table

 == Changelog ==

+= 1.2.0 =
+* fix to show just the tags used by custom post type clients and not all

 = 1.1.0 =
 * enable tag's for custom post type "clients"